NVIDIA/warp/README.md

-# NVIDIA OgLang
+# NVIDIA Warp

-OgLang is a Python framework for writing high-performance simulation and graphics code.
+Warp is a Python framework for writing high-performance simulation and graphics code.
 Kernels are defined in Python syntax and JIT converted to C++/CUDA and compiled at runtime.

 ##  Installation